vedi/unity3d-levelup/README.md

 And that's it !
 You have game architecture capabilities at your fingertips.

+### Using  unit tests

+To use SOOMLA unit tests download [NUnit](https://www.assetstore.unity3d.com/en/#!/content/13802) and import to your project.
+In the Other Settings panel of the Player Settings, you will see the Scripting Define Symbols, enter the name “SOOMLA_TEST”.

 ### Integration with SOOMLA unity3d-store

 Please follow the steps in [unity3d-store](https://github.com/soomla/unity3d-store) for the _Store_ part of the setup.